Essential Last-Minute Things to Pack for Family Vacation

 Air Sickness Bags

 We collect air sickness bags from every airplane on which we fly for our three kids who suffer from motion sickness.
-We stow them in our carry-ons for taxi rides or for super hot airports with long immigrations lines.
+We stow them in our carry-ons for taxi rides or for super hot airports with long immigration lines.
 Also, we put them in the seat pocket of our car for road trips and always have one spare in their backpacks.
 This way we are always prepared for that unexpected funny tummy.

 ~ Kristin Reinhard, Simply Family Travel